ꞋAreꞌare language

-Language usage and trends
+Usage

-The ꞌAreꞌare are an ethnically Melanesian people that had up to 18,000 native speakers as of 1999 which was a steep increase from the 9,000 native speakers that were recorded in 1993 by John Houainamo Naitoro.
+The ꞌAreꞌare are an ethnically Melanesian people whose language had up to 18,000 native speakers as of 1999 which was a steep increase from the 9,000 native speakers that were recorded in 1993 by John Houainamo Naitoro.
 According to census conducted by the Solomon Islands National Statistics Office, the total population of the islands rose from 285,176 in 1986 to 515,870 people in 2009.
 However, the ꞌAreꞌare language does not encompass the entirety of the Islands.
 Rather, most of the speaker population is limited to the southern side of the Malaita island as well as the capital Honiara on the island of Guadalcanal.
 They are traditionally a religious people and although they are mostly a Christian culture now, the ꞌAre still place a large importance on the connection between ancestors and the land around them.
 Burial grounds are viewed to be closely related both spiritually and in terms of "ancestral power".
 The culture of the ꞌAreꞌare people is traditionally passed down orally through myths and other stories, which is why it has been difficult to keep record of all aspects of their beliefs and language.
 However, steps have been taken by the Wairokai Translation Committee to establish a written standard that can later be implemented into the ꞌAreꞌare school curriculum.